 Marvel Studios has been upping their productions with each year.
 As of now, we finally reached a point where we get three films per year that take place in the Marvel Cinematic Universe.
 Still, they started off as a small independent production company that grew alongside their success.
 Now, they are expanding their ventures even further with the coming of Disney+.
 The only officially confirmed show is the Loki production and they might still be brainstorming whatever stories they want to tell.

 There have been a lot that was rumored up until now but the only actual show in production for Disney+ is The Mandalorians that features a lot of high-name directors.
-The new streaming service may start off slow with only a few original productions in the beginning as we still know very little of its upcoming release, pricing model or regional distribution.
+The new streaming service may start off slow with only a few original productions in the beginning as we maid services lake barrington know very little of its upcoming release, pricing model or regional distribution.
 Still, it seems that Kevin Feige and his team have some big plans moving forward for the streaming service.

 “When we announced ten movies and people asked ‘Well what about these other things?’ the previous stance would be ‘We only have a certain number of slots to make movies per year.’
 That’s still true but we have another outlet that I think will be very unique and very special.
 We are going to tell stories for the streaming service that we wouldn’t be able to tell in a theatrical experience — a longer-form narrative, that’s what comics are, it’s about as longform a narrative as exists.
 But also maintaining that theatrical experience, which is our bread and butter, and the lines around the block, if you’re lucky.”